Cybersecurity-and-Enterprise-Security/bee/README.md

 ## Usage

 1. Make sure the [requirements](#requirements) for running the Bee are met on your system.
-1. Create a new endpoint in the Beekeeper using the frontend or API directly.
+1. Create a new endpoint in the Beekeeper using the frontend (Alvarium) or API directly.
-1. Copy the registration token.
+1. Copy the registration token from the new endpoint.

 ### Docker (recommended)

-1. Make sure that your machine has `docker` and `docker-compose` installed.
+1. Make sure that your machine has `docker` and `docker compose` installed.
-1. Copy the [docker-compose.yaml](./docker-compose.yaml) to your machine.
+1. Edit the [docker-compose.yaml](./docker-compose.yaml) in your machine by
+    - Setting the `BEE_REGISTRATION_TOKEN` environment variable (line 13) to the value you copied above.
-1. Adjust the `-bind` argument accordingly to your setup.
+    - Optional: adjusting the `-bind` argument accordingly to your setup.
 Usually, this will be the IP of your public-facing interface (the one with the default route).
-1. Set the `BEE_REGISTRATION_TOKEN` environment variable to the value you copied above.
+    - Optional: specifying the URL of the beekeeper (backend).
+    - Please refer to [docker-compose-template.yaml](./docker-compose-template.yaml) to see how these *optional* arguments are used.
-1. Start the container
+1. Start the container by running the following command:

     ```bash
     docker compose up -d